gunjank/api-gateway-zuul/README.md

 ### Create  Gateway micro-service

 Spring Cloud Netflix includes an embedded Zuul proxy, which we can enable with the @EnableZuulProxy annotation.
-This will turn the Gateway application into a reverse proxy that forwards relevant calls to other services---such as our Book service.
+This will turn the Gateway application into a reverse proxy that forwards relevant calls to other service(s).

 Open GatewayApplication class and add the annotation, like so:
 ```